 To organise business interests, the Indian Industrial and Commercial Congress in 1920 and the Federation of the Indian Chamber of Commerce and Industries (FICCI) in 1927 was formed.
 The industrialists attacked colonial control over the Indian economy and supported the Civil Disobedience Movement when it was first launched.
 Some of the industrial workers did participate in the Civil Disobedience Movement.
 In 1930 and 1932 railway workers and dock workers were on strike.

 Another important feature of the Civil Disobedience Movement was the large-scale participation of women.
 But, for a long time, Congress was reluctant to allow women to hold any position of authority within the organisation.

 The Limits of Civil Disobedience

-Dalits addressed as untouchables were not moved by the concept of Swaraj.
-Mahatma Gandhi used to call them as harijans or the children of God without whom swaraj could not be achieved.
+Dalits, addressed as untouchables were not moved by the concept of Swaraj.
+Mahatma Gandhi used to call them harijans or the children of God, without whom swaraj could not be achieved.
 He organised satyagraha for the untouchables but they were keen on a different political solution to the problems of the community.
 They demanded reserved seats in educational institutions and a separate electorate.